Macroscopic distant magnon-mode entanglement via a squeezed drive: Results

 This ensures that the tripartite entanglement remains unchanged regardless of how the modes are permuted.

-The density plot of magnon-magnon tripartite entanglement determined via minimum residual cotangle $\mathcal{R}_\text{min}$ is shown in Fig. \ref{fig:fig4}.
-It is evident from the results that considerable tripartite entanglement can be generated between magnon modes when the central magnon mode is coupled to a squeezed reservoir.
-Fig. \ref{fig:fig4} shows that the degree of entanglement is significantly enhanced with the increase in the squeezing parameter $r$. \allowdisplaybreaks
+The density plot of magnon-magnon tripartite entanglement determined via minimum residual contangle $\mathcal{R}_\text{min}$ is shown in Fig.~\ref{fig:fig4}.
+It is evident from the results that considerable tripartite entanglement can be generated between magnon modes when the central magnon mode is coupled to a squeezed drive.
+Fig.~\ref{fig:fig4} shows that the degree of entanglement is significantly enhanced with the increase in the squeezing parameter $r$. \allowdisplaybreaks